 In January 2012, Jessica was announced in the Australia Day Honours list, receiving an OAM (Order of Australia Medal) for services to sailing and being a role model for the youth of Australia.

-Netflix are making a film adaption of Jessica’s amazing story, scheduled to commence production in 2021.
+Netflix are producing a film adaption of Jessica’s amazing story, scheduled to be released in mid 2022.

 Awards / Achievements